iamunixtz/LazyXss/README.md

 ![Lazy XSS](lazyxss.png)

 # Setup Lazy Xss 🛠
-**Make Sure to install the latest and the same version of google chrome and the chromedriver to avoid the errors**
+**Make Sure to install the latest and the same version of google chrome and the chromedriver based on Your Device Version to avoid the errors**

 # Installation on Debian
 ```